oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

      <img src="https://github.com/oer4sdi/OER-spatial-data-streaming/blob/main/img/kafka_archi.png" width="500">
 </p>

-A real-world replica of this model would be your mail/letterbox:

-**Post-Man:** This guy is the producer, whose job is just to pick data and drop it in your mailbox

-**Mail/Letter Box:** This is your broker, the letters will keep piling up if no one comes to collect it

-**Your Address:** This is your topic, how does the post-man know where to send this data?

-**You:** You are the consumer, it’s your responsibility to collect this data and process it further

 - **Zookeeper:** Recently, zookeeper became an optional component but was the backbone for Kafka clusters for quite a few years.
 Zookeeper acts like a host on top of which Kafka brokers used to communicate, store metadata like topic names, ids etc. This component would know what servers are acting as brokers and spawns a new broker or leader in case one of the broker server fails.
 This component is more relevant in distributed systems where multiple servers are running in parallel.

 This course introduces you to setting up zookeeper in a docker environment to show a mock setup of distributed applications.